Sticky Notes - Celebrating Winter Holidays with Food

 Kwanzaa

-Kwanzaa, which occurs annually from December 26th - January 1st, is a week-long celebration of African heritage, culture, and traditions.
+Celebrated annually from December 26th - January 1st, Kwanzaa is a week-long celebration of African heritage, culture, and traditions.
 Kwanzaa is a relatively new holiday.
-It was created in 1966 by Dr. Maulana Karenga to reaffirm African heritage and encourage unity among African Americans.
+It was created in 1966 by Dr. Maulana Karenga to honor African heritage and encourage unity among African Americans.

 As with Hanukkah, Kwanzaa involves a candle-lighting ritual.
 On each night of Kwanzaa, celebrants light one candle in the kinara (candelabra) to represent one of seven fundamental values of African American family life.
 According to the official Kwanzaa website, the black, red, and green candles symbolize the people, their struggle, and hope for the future.